 The Border Collie’s Diet

-Even though the Border Collie does have a reasonable level of fitness and good health, their diet is still going to be rather strict if you want to make sure that your dog is able to have the best life possible.
+Even though the Border Collie does have a reasonable level of fitness and good health, their diet is still going to be rather strict if you want to make sure that your dog can have the best life possible.

-As with any breed, you should always aim for a high-quality food since this will deliver the correct nutrients that they need in order to develop fully.
+As with any breed, you should always aim for high-quality food since this will deliver the correct nutrients that they need to develop fully.

 Also, change their food according to their age as their nutrient needs will also alter accordingly.
 For this, ask your vet for some advice.

-A Border Collie is not going to be the most picky of eaters, but then you have to be careful with what you give them.
+A Border Collie is not going to be the pickiest of eaters, but then you have to be careful with what you give them.

 Feed an adult dog twice a day and around a cup full of food each time.
 Do not allow them to just eat whenever they want as a routine will prove to be healthier for them.